gr0uch/s2/README.md

 ## Flags

-- `s2.debug`: turn on messages in the console.
-Warning: has a performance impact.
+- `s2.shouldUnmountRoot`: enabled by default, but can be disabled.
+This will automatically call `unmount` when the DOM nodes mapped to an object are removed.
+This should only be disabled if you need to keep updating nodes that may be removed and appended later.
 - `s2.isDeferred` (experimental): this will defer setting proxy values as a microtask.
 This might be preferable if there is significant blocking in between updates.
 However, it can break functionality in case there are updates that depend on a previous update in the same tick.
 - `s2.window`: set a different global object for server-side rendering.
+- `s2.debug`: turn on messages in the console.
+Warning: has a performance impact.

 ## Development